Cloblak/GeneralizingSentiment/README.md

 ### Goal
 - find data that can be uniformly labeled, while varying in content type and size and build a model that can take large and small test strings and produce sentiment percentage of the string being either negative, neutral, or positive.
 ## Get started
-- clone the repo to your colab notebook
-[demo notebook sample](https://colab.research.google.com/drive/1QidqeviCLWYfWmC9bNoexkHr6sdexzG9#scrollTo=acRL0cxcaiTs)
+- clone the repo to your colab notebook or local machine [demo notebook sample](https://colab.research.google.com/drive/1QidqeviCLWYfWmC9bNoexkHr6sdexzG9#scrollTo=acRL0cxcaiTs)
 - since we have large files in repo, run the following code before cloning
 ```